 A few quick recommendations to leverage your social media presence for lead generation:

 - Try to connect with as many people as you can.
 The more connections you have, the wider your reach will be.
 You don't have to be best friends with the people you connect to.
 Tangential connections can be amongst the best for potential prospects.

-- Post in the "Share an Update" section that you are currently looking to identify and help a specific type of prospect with a specific type of problem by a specific date.
-For example: We are looking to work with three new commercial landscaping companies by September 1, 2018 that are interested in building their business in the greater Phoenix, Arizona area.
+- Post in the "Share an Update" section you're currently looking to identify and help a specific type of prospect with a specific type of problem by a specific date.
+For example, "We are looking to work with three new commercial landscaping companies by September 1 that are interested in building their business in the greater Phoenix, Arizona area".

-- Get three recommendations from current clients demonstrating high-quality work that can vouch for your value, professionalism and effectiveness.
+- Get three recommendations from current clients demonstrating high-quality work that can vouch for your value, professionalism, and effectiveness.

 I speak on behalf of HubSpot 50 times a year, and often when I mention "blogging" to my audience, people's eyes glaze over.
-They think of blogging as a structured and difficult way of writing a college essay -- and writing is up there with public speaking on the list of things that people hate and fear.
+They think of blogging as a structured and difficult way of writing a college essay — and writing is up there with public speaking on the list of things that people hate and fear.

 But blogging is really just a conversation, and a blog topic can be as simple as answering the standard questions about your product that you do every day, such as "The Beginner's Guide to [Common Business Challenge]" and "X Things You Need to Know About [Business Area]."

-In the course of my work helping digital agencies fill their sales funnel, I frequently ask my clients the last time they pinged their current clients, thanked them for their business, and asked for help in generating more business.
+Over the course of my work helping digital agencies fill their sales funnel, I frequently ask my clients the last time they pinged their current clients, thanked them for their business, and asked for help in generating more business.